gimlet editorial an eye for the detail

 What will it cost?

 However, please note that I only quote for a job after I’ve seen a representative sample of the text and had a discussion with you about your needs.
 So that clients don’t need to worry about going over budget, I usually give a fixed fee based on how long I estimate the job will take.
-If the job is completed in a shorter space of time, then you will only pay for the hours worked; if it happens to take longer, you will not be asked to pay any more than the fixed fee agreed at the outset.
+If the job is completed in a shorter space of time, then you will only pay for the hours worked; if it happens to take longer, you won’t be asked to pay any more than the fixed fee agreed at the outset.
 You can rest assured that I will work as efficiently as is possible without compromising quality.

 Once we’ve agreed a price, I’ll ask you to complete a booking confirmation form to secure my services for a set time period.
 I require 50% of the total agreed fee to be paid in advance to confirm the booking; the remainder will be due upon completion.

 Get in touch using the contact form at the bottom of the page to set the ball rolling.
+In order for you to decide whether I’d be a good fit for your project, I’m more than happy to provide a free sample edit with my quotation, with no obligation on your part.

 WHAT TO EXPECT